mfenniak/rethinkdb-net/README.md

   * Support for serialized object types with the provided DataContract-based datum converter classes (all .NET primitives supported)

-For examples of usage, you can look at the unit tests in https://github.com/mfenniak/rethinkdb-net/tree/master/rethinkdb-net-test/Integration/Documentation.
+For examples of usage, you can look at the unit tests in [Integration Documentation](https://github.com/mfenniak/rethinkdb-net/tree/master/rethinkdb-net-test/Integration/Documentation).
 These tests are C# versions of the code snippets from RethinkDB's official documentation.

 Currently this driver is lacking in the following areas: